ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 ### Launch
 Now press `Launch Instance` and wait for your Virtual Machine to spin up!

-In the dashboard, in the `Compute > Instances` pane, you should see your VM, and its status/state.
+In the dashboard, in the `Project > Compute > Instances` pane, you should see your VM, and its status/state.
 You might have to wait a few minutes for it to build/spawn.
 You will know when it's done once it says `Active` in the status column.

 ![](images/my_instance.png)